elatov/elatov.github.io/_posts/2014-03-26-install-samhain-beltane-freebsd.md

     [EOF]

 Fell free to change what directories you want to monitor.
 Also notice that I changed my nice level and I limited the IO.
-I was getting a lot of warnings on the VM that&#8217;s it&#8217;s running out of memory.
+I was getting a lot of warnings on the VM that's it's running out of memory.
 Setting it with a higher nice level helped out.

 #### Add Samhain Client to Samhain Server (Yule)